hatfieldlibrary/solr_ocr_processor/README.md

 This is an early release for testing.

 ## Processing DSpace IIIF Records for Search API Requests
 This service pre-processes METS/ALTO files for indexing by the solr-ocrhighlighting Solr plugin.
-That plugin is maintained by the MDZ Digital Library team: https://github.com/dbmdz/solr-ocrhighlighting.
+The solr-ocrhighlighting plugin is maintained by the MDZ Digital Library team: https://github.com/dbmdz/solr-ocrhighlighting.

+The service:

-The service takes the DSpace Item ID as an HTTP request parameter.
+* Takes the DSpace Item ID as an HTTP request parameter.

-It retrieves the IIIF `Manifest` and an `AnnotationList` that the references METS and ALTO files for the DSpace item.
+* Retrieves the IIIF `Manifest` and an `AnnotationList` that the references METS and ALTO files for the DSpace item.

-The METS file provides the sequence of ALTO OCR files.
-This information is used to retrieve the ALTO files from DSpace, process the files, and POST them to the
+* Retrieves the ALTO files from DSpace, processes the files, and POST's them to the Solr plugin for indexing.
-Solr plugin for indexing.
-If lazy loading, files are also written to disk.
+* If lazy loading, files are written to disk.
 When lazy loading, the Solr service  MUST be able to access the shared file system.

 ## Installation